Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 with $S_{\mu\nu\alpha\beta},Q_{\mu\nu\alpha\beta},L_{\mu\nu\alpha\beta}$ appropriate orthogonal projectors providing three different Lorentz index structures and $G_1,G_2,G_3$ three scalar functions determining the shape of the correlator.
 Those Lorentz structures may be constructed in terms of the transverse and longitudinal parts of the projector~\eqref{eq:P-conserved-vectors}, defined as

 The three relevant, mutually orthogonal combinations of $P_{\mu\nu}^T$ and $P_{\mu\nu}^L$ are the following:

 with $H_{\mu\nu\alpha\beta}$ a projector onto traceless symmetric tensors

 The first combination~\eqref{eq:projector-S} projects onto the vector modes (shear channel), whereas the second one~\eqref{eq:projector-Q} projects onto the scalar modes (sound channel) and the third one~\eqref{eq:projector-L} onto the tensor modes (tensor channel).
-The corresponding scalar functions $G_1,G_2,G_3$ therefore couple to the spin 1, spin 0 and spin 2 gauge-invariant variables, respectively.
-Finding a solution to the second-order ODEs obeyed by each of these gauge-invariant variables allows us to compute the scalar functions $G_i$, and thus also the retarded energy-momentum tensor correlation function.
+The corresponding scalar functions $G_1,G_2,G_3$ therefore couple to the spin 1, spin 0 and spin 2 channels, respectively.
+Finding a solution to the second-order ODEs obeyed by the variables in each of these channels allows us to compute the scalar functions $G_i$ and thus also the retarded energy-momentum tensor correlation function.

 However, one should notice that the energy production rate~\eqref{eq:production-rate} we are ultimately interested in does not depend on the retarded correlator, but rather on the spatial components of the Wightman function, which we shall denote as